timble/www.openpolice.be/_documentation/01-access.md

 ## Browser authentication

-When you use the production (development) or staging URLs (see above steps) you'll have to authenticate using following credentials:
+When you use the production (during development) or staging URLs you'll have to authenticate using following credentials:

 * User Name: police
 * Password: police